 How to apply

-Please nominate yourself, encourage a colleague to apply, or nominate another individual with their permission using the ORCID Board Nominations Form.
+Please nominate yourself, encourage a colleague to apply, or nominate another individual with their permission using the ORCID Board Nominations Form (please note that nominations are now closed for 2021).
 Please be sure to tell us what strengths you would bring to the Board, and why you’re interested in serving.

 We will consider all recommendations received by August 9, 2021.
 The slate will be presented to the current Board for approval at our September meeting, after which it will be announced publicly.
 The community then has the choice of either voting on the slate or proposing additional candidates (within 30 days of the slate being announced), in which case the election will become a plurality vote by candidate.
 To propose additional candidates, a group of 20 or more members must submit a nomination in writing to ORCID before October 29, 2021.
 Note that the group may not include more than one member per consortium (for specific details, see Article III, Section 2b of ORCID’s Bylaws).
 We will send notifications and open the election by electronic ballot on November 1.